mattiasjahnke/Processing/SmartRocket/README.md

 A implementation of "smart rockets" (http://www.blprnt.com/smartrockets/) in Processing.

-This projects is heavily inspired by Daniel Shiffman's "Smart Rockets in p5.js".
+This project is heavily inspired by Daniel Shiffman's "Smart Rockets in p5.js".

 The algorithm used in this project is explained by Daniel in this video: